-Having obtained both vote totals and CVAP estimates, I was able to calculate turnout rates at the city and district level for the 23 pairs of cities in my sample.
-To calculate turnout gaps between minority groups and White voters, I needed to measure city and district-level turnout by racial group.
-I used ecological inference to leverage the vote totals from CEDA with the CVAP totals and demographic data from NDC and construct district-level turnout by race.
-Finally, I was able to use the racial turnout levels generated through ecological inference to calculate the minority turnout gaps for any given group and district.
+Finally, I was able to use these racial turnout estimates generated through ecological inference to calculate the minority turnout gaps for any given group and district.
 The turnout gaps, per Fraga (2018), are defined as the difference between the turnout rate for a given minority group and the turnout rate for non-Hispanic Whites.
-Consequently, the turnout gap is 0 if a minority group and non-Hispanic Whites turn out at the same rates, positive if the minority group turns out at a higher rate than non-Hispanic Whites in the jurisdiction, and negative if the minority group turns out at lower rates than non-Hispanic Whites.
-Because the turnout gap is generally negative, a positive increase in the measured value of the turnout gap will generally lower the distance between minority and White turnout rates.
+To aid in the interpretation of results, I subtract the minority turnout rate from the White turnout rate.
+Consequently, the turnout gap is 0 if a minority group and non-Hispanic Whites turn out at the same rates, negative if the minority group turns out at a higher rate than non-Hispanic Whites in the jurisdiction, and positive if the minority group turns out at lower rates than non-Hispanic Whites.
+Because the turnout gap is generally positive, a negative increase in the measured value of the turnout gap will generally lower the distance between minority and White turnout rates.

 I employ a difference-in-differences fixed effects regression to estimate the average treatment effect of a shift from at-large to by-district elections has on the turnout gap.
 I stack the data into a panel where there is a pre-treatment and post-treatment observation for the treatment and control groups.
-Following the model outlined in Bertrand, Duflo and Mullainathan (2004), I then estimate the following equation for the Hispanic-White, Black-White, and Asian-White turnout gaps, clustering standard errors by city and controlling for election year and city effects:
+Following the model outlined in Bertrand, Duflo, and Mullainathan (2004), I then estimate the following equation for the Hispanic-White, Black-White, and Asian-White turnout gaps, clustering standard errors by city and controlling for election year and city effects:

-$$\mathbf{Y} = \mathbf{A_s} + \mathbf{B_t} + \mathbf{cX{ist}} + \beta \times \mathbf{I{st}} + \epsilon{ist}$$
+$$Y = A_s + B_t + C_i + dX{ist} + \beta \times I{st} + \epsilon{ist}$$

-In this equation, Y = the quantity of interest: the turnout gap between a given minority group and non-Hispanic whites given as a percentage difference.
-A_s represents the fixed effects for a city, B_t represents fixed effects for election years, X{ist} are relevant individual controls and ε{ist} is an error term.
-I{st} is a dummy variable indicating whether a city has undergone redistricting at time t.
+In this equation, Y = the quantity of interest: the turnout gap between a given minority group and non-Hispanic Whites given as a percentage difference.
+A_s represents the fixed effects for a city, B_t represents fixed effects for election years, C_i represents district fixed effects, X{ist} are relevant individual controls and ε{ist} is an error term.
+I{st} is a dummy variable indicating whether districting has occured at time t.
 I use this equation to create three fixed effect linear regression models and test H_i .

 I use another equation and the stacked panel data to test H{ii} .
-Once again, I estimate the following equation for the Hispanic-White, Black-White, and Asian-White turnout gaps, clustering standard errors by city and controlling for election year and city effects:
+Once again, I estimate the following equation for the Hispanic-White, Black-White, and Asian-White turnout gaps, clustering standard errors by city and district, and controlling for election year, district, and city effects:

-$$\mathbf{Y} = \mathbf{A_s} + \mathbf{B_t} + \mathbf{cX{ist}} + \beta_0 \times \mathbf{I{st}} + \beta_1 \times \mathbf{G} + \epsilon{ist}$$
+$$Y = A_s + B_t + C_i + dX{ist} + \beta_0 \times I{st} + \beta_1 \times G + \epsilon{ist}$$